 Enrollment by grade and free and reduced lunch information are located in the statistics section of the Idaho SDE’s website.
 The State Department of Education’s list of school websites can be found here.

-District Go-On Rates are from the National Student Clearinghouse and the Idaho Office of the State Board of Education.
-These rates are for those graduating from high school in the class of 2015.
+District and School Go-On Rates are from the National Student Clearinghouse and the Idaho Office of the State Board of Education.
+These rates are for those graduating from high school in the class of 2016.
 These numbers count only seniors who graduate from high school (not all seniors).
 This data takes into account if they have enrolled in postsecondary within 12 months of high school graduation.

 Their methodology notes, which can be found along with the aggregate data for Idaho here, read as follows: